Censorship of Facebook: Censorship by country

+Australia

+On 10 December 2025, due to a social media ban for children under sixteen that was announced by Anthony Albanese and came into effect on 28 November 2024, Facebook along with Instagram, YouTube, TikTok, X, and other social media were blocked for children under sixteen.

 Austria

 Like France and Germany, Austria has laws prohibiting Holocaust denial.
 This caused 78 Facebook posts to be banned from the country in 2013.

 Bangladesh

 Bangladesh (like Iran, China and North Korea) had banned Facebook before.
 The ban operated for about a month, precisely from November to December 2015.
 The Awami League-led government of Bangladesh announced a countrywide ban on Facebook and other social-network websites.
 Prime Minister Sheikh Hasina (in office from 2009) proposed the establishment of an Internet monitoring committee with the help of Bangladesh's intelligence services.
 Right-wing political parties and groups in Bangladesh protested against bloggers and others they had considered "blasphemous" at the time of the proposal.
 Extremists in the country had murdered eight secularists, including atheist blogger Ahmed Rajib Haider, who was fatally stabbed in February 2013.
 National riots over the country's war-crimes trials resulted in the deaths of 56 people between 19 January 2013 and 2 March 2013.

 On 18 November 2015, the same Awami League government banned Facebook again on the eve of the final judgement of Bangladesh Jamaat-e-Islami leader Ali Ahsan Muhammad Mujahid and Bangladesh Nationalist Party leader Salahuddin Quader Chowdhury.
 Both the politicians and previous minister have been issued a death sentence by the War Criminals Tribunal and the review board of the Supreme Court of Bangladesh has finally given their judgement in favour of the previously given one.

 The Bangladesh government lifted the ban on 20 December 2015.